-All worker shall report any Health & Safety concerns to their direct supervisor or the Veren Inc. site representative.
+All workers shall report any health and safety concerns to their direct supervisor or the Veren site representative.

-1.7 Short Service Employees (Green Hand Program)
+Short Service Employees (Green Hand Program)

 All Contractor and subcontractors are to develop and implement a Short Service Employee (SSE) Management Program for the performance of the work related to the field operations.
 An SSE is defined as a contractors' employee: